OFK Beograd: Modern era

 The club was back on the European stage in 2004.
 They started playing in the second round of the Intertoto Cup and eliminated Dinaburg.
 In the third round, OFK went on to play against Tampere United.
 OFK Beograd defeated their Finnish opponents and went on to play in the semifinals.
 They were eliminated by Atlético Madrid losing the first leg 1–3 at home with Aleksandar Simić scoring for OFK and Fernando Torres, Diego Simeone and Ariel Ibagaza scoring for Atlético, losing the second leg 2–0 in Madrid meant OFK were eliminated 1–5 on aggregate.
 Even though OFK were eliminated it was seen as an honour and a return to the club's glory days to have a European powerhouse such as Atlético play at Omladinski Stadium with world class talents such as Torres and Simeone.

 In 2005, the club entered the UEFA Cup in the second round of qualifying losing to Lokomotiv Plovdiv on the away goals rule.
 In 2006, the club faced French side Auxerre in the UEFA Cup.
 In the first game, in Belgrade, OFK defeated their opponents by the score of 1–0 a goal from centre-back Miloš Bajalica in the 31st minute of play proving the difference, a great result considering Auxerre was then one of France's strongest clubs.
 In the second game OFK Beograd lost 5–1 with the result standing at 2–1 for Auxerre with ten minutes to play, a result which would see OFK Beograd eliminate Auxerre.
 However, the young OFK team capitulated in the last ten minutes of play conceding three goals and were eliminated 5–2 on aggregate.
 In the 2010 Europa League, OFK beat Torpedo Zhodino of Belarus 3–2 on aggregate and went on to play Galatasaray where they lost 7–3 on aggregate, coming back from two-nil down to draw 2–2 with late goals been scored by Miloš Krstić and Nenad Injac in Turkey against Galatasaray but ultimately losing the second leg 1–5 at home with Danilo Nikolić scoring the only goal for OFK.

 OFK Beograd were relegated from the Serbian SuperLiga after finishing fifteenth in the 2015–16 season.
 The next season saw relegation from the 2016–17 Serbian First League after finishing bottom of the table.
 The club played in the Serbian League Belgrade in the 2017–18 season (their first season in the Serbian third tier), finishing in second place behind Žarkovo who were promoted to the Serbian second tier.

 In November 2018 the "Klub prijatelja OFK Beograda" was formed (trans.
-"Club of Friends of OFK Beograd") with the goal of saving the club from becoming extinct and helping the club through its most difficult times.
-The KPO is made up of loyal fans who want to see OFK return to its former glories competing at the very top of the first tier of Serbian football.
+"Club of Friends of OFK Beograd") with the goal of saving the club from becoming extinct.
+The KPO is made up of fans who want to see OFK return to its former glories competing at the very top of the first tier of Serbian football.